Funded by the Centers for

 Disease Control and Prevention

-- Partial Virologic Response: A ≥2 log10 decline in HCV RNA levels from baseline value by week 12 of treatment, but HCV RNA remains detectable at week 24 of treatment.
+- Partial Responder: A patient who has a decrease in the HCV RNA level of at least 2 log10 IU/ml from baseline by week 12 of treatment, but the HCV RNA remains detectable at week 24 of treatment.
+The partial responders are a subset of nonresponders.

 - Precore mutation: These mutations occur in the precore region of the hepatitis B DNA and can emerge spontaneously or under drug pressure.
 The precore DNA mutations result in a mRNA stop codon that effectively prevents the production of HBeAg.
 Patients who have these mutations can have active liver disease with high HBV DNA levels after HBeAg seroconversion.